Skip to main content

 BOTS: Imaginative Digital Arthropods

-This post is motivated by my own observation of the statistics of this blog: built-in Blogger stats, Cloudflare HTTP request logs, and my own method utilizing Firebase realtime database (for browser requests).
+This post is motivated by my own observation of the statistics of this blog: built-in Blogger stats, Cloudflare HTTP request logs, and my own method utilising Firebase realtime database (for browser requests).

 But Cloudflare, being an HTTP request intermediary, actually captured interesting origins and questionable and phantom requests.

 Like they were done manually from a terminal (less likely), or being automated (common method).
-And either direct curl or wget-wise or using headless browser (woo, fancy).
+And either direct curl or wget-wise or using headless browser, obviously.

 Imagine if they used telnet to manually craft HTTP requests for elite-level shenanigans.
 They'd be like, Oh, wow, HTTPS!
 No wonder all the requests wandered around to abyss.
 All this brain work and reading documentation for nothing! ☹️